phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - OCR Token: The OCR output of the given OCR source.
 - Levenshtein Distance: Integer representing edit distance.
-- Levenshtein Ratio: A word lenght independent measure of edit distance between 0 and 1.
+- Levenshtein Ratio: A word length independent measure of edit distance between 0 and 1.
 - CER: Character Error Rate.
 Implemented as 1 - Lev. ratio.
 - Levenshtein Category: Classification of errors into categories such as 'match' (no difference), 'lev_1' (Lev. dist.
 1), and 'split_lev_1' (Lev. dist.
 1 with spaces involved).
 - Substitutions: A representation of errors with <correct>=<error>, e.g. 'o=ø' (correct 'o' became 'ø' in the OCR), '•=t' (a 't' was erroneously introduced in the OCR), 'i=æ+a=e' (several errors).